oracc/nammu/README.md

 It won't however highlight errors in the transliterated words, lemmas or translations.
 * Offline validation (under development): Users can select to do an offline validation using pyORACC when they don't have Internet access.
-This will return error messages coming from pyORACC that will guide the user to correct them.
+This will return error messages coming from pyORACC and presented in the GUI to guide the user on how to correct them.

-## How to install Nammu
+## How to run Nammu

 Nammu is being developed in [Jython](http://www.jython.org), an implementation of the Python language designed to run on the Java platform.
-The installable for Nammu is a JAR file containg Nammu's code as well as all the necessary Java and Python libraries to run it, like pyORACC.
+The installable for Nammu is a JAR file containg Nammu's code as well as all the necessary Java and Python libraries to run it, like pyORACC, logging, etc.
-JAR files can be run in any platform as long as the Java Virtual Machine has been installed.
+JAR files can be run in any platform as long as the [Java Virtual Machine](https://en.wikipedia.org/wiki/Java_virtual_machine) has been installed.
 It doesn't require any other extra configuration.

 To run Nammu on your computer, you can download the JAR file [here] and just double click on it to use it.